Create Your First Event

 You can still edit your event settings and changes will be reflected on your landing page immediately.
 We do not send notifications if you change the date/time or cancel the event.

 Duplicate Your Event

-You can duplicate your event if you need to create another event with the same settings.
+You can duplicate your event if you need to create another event with the same settings and automations.

-Please note that the sessions and automations will not be copied to your duplicate event.
+Please note that sessions and registrants will not be copied to your duplicate event.